hokageCodes/shoppay/README.md

 - Created email validations, added JWT, RegEx, and encryption(bcrypt) to the webapp
 - Used [Google Cloud Console](console.cloud.google.com) and [Google's oAuth2 Playground](https://developers.google.com/oauthplayground) for email validation on signup
 - Signup with email done and working (i dont receive email link yet tho).
 Also, Loading, Success and Error state created for sign up, and on successful signup, user is redirected to the home page.
+- Sign-In with registered email and password is working.
+Error handled properly for unregistered emails or invalid input.